 If a course is full, students may place themselves on the waitlist for a class.
 Vacant seating in a class will be filled based on the following order.
 In all categories the first student on the waitlist gets the available seat.

 - 1. Students on the graduation list

-- 2. 3rd/4th year students
+- 2. Third- or fourth-year students

 - 3. All others

 LATE REGISTRATION FEE